26 million have sought US jobless aid since virus hit

 When the government issues the April jobs report on May 8, economists expect it to show breathtaking losses.
 Economists at JPMorgan are predicting a loss of 25 million jobs.
 That would be nearly triple the total lost during the entire Great Recession period.

 A $2 trillion-plus federal relief package that was signed into law last month made millions of gig workers, contractors and self-employed people newly eligible for unemployment aid.
 But most states have yet to approve unemployment applications from those workers because they’re still trying to reprogram their systems to do so.
-As a result, many people who have lost jobs or income aren’t being counted as laid-off because their applications for unemployment aid haven’t been processed.
+As a result, many people who have lost jobs aren’t being counted as laid-off because their applications for unemployment aid are still pending.

 Among them is Sasha McVeigh, a musician in Nashville.
 Having grown up in England with a love of country music, she spent years flying to Nashville to play gigs until she managed to secure a green card and move permanently two years ago.
 McVeigh had been working steadily until the city shut down music clubs in mid-March.